 DesignSafe supports multiple ways of moving data in and out of the Data Depot – which one is best depends on how you will use DesignSafe.
-While the web interface in the DesignSafe portal is easy for moving small numbers of modest size files, if you to move large volumes of data, or large numbers of files (> 50) or directories, the Globus tools are the recommended way of moving data in and out of DesignSafe.
+While the web interface in the DesignSafe portal is easy for moving small numbers of modest size files, if you need to move large volumes of data, large numbers of files (> 50) or move folders, the Globus tools are the recommended way of moving data in and out of DesignSafe.

 Globus supplies high speed, reliable, asynchronous transfers to DesignSafe.
 Globus is fast, for large volumes of data, as it uses multiple network sockets simultaneously to transfer data.
 It is reliable for large numbers of directories and files, as it can automatically fail and restart itself, and will only notify you when the transfers are completed successfully.